utshomax/postman-docs/src/pages/docs/sending-requests/managing-environments.md

 1. Select __Save__ to save any environment variables you have added.

-> ([Free, Basic, and Professional plans only](https://www.postman.com/pricing)) You can turn on autosave to automatically save your changes to collections, requests, and environments.
+> You can turn on autosave to automatically save your changes to collections, requests, and environments.
 Learn more about [autosave](/docs/getting-started/settings/#application).

 ### Adding environment variables